SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     There is also the low-level "asm name" FFI which is a definition and declaration corner case.
     Let's just deal with this difference in prose.

-..
-NOTE: According to Doug, 4/2/14,
-    The selector-style function declaration and call syntax is going away soon.
-    We will have one syntax for selector and normal functions.
-We'll still have curried function declarations and calls, however.

-    Doug is going to be writing a new grammar for this.
-Here's a skeleton he wrote out: func-decl --> 'func' identifier '(' param-list? ')' ... param-list --> param-modifiers? identifier? identifier? ':' type ('=' expr)?
-    ... (where 'param-modifiers' would be things like 'inout' and 'var') Of note, it won't depend on patterns in any way -- right now it's not really true that it depends on patterns.

 .. _Declarations_EnumerationDeclaration: